UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 | 3 | Release 1 | 0x32: Press 2 |
 | 4 | Release 2 | 0x04: Release |

+The above example shows that rushed 2-finger/thumb typing of number sequences still produces overall correct results, but changing the order in which the 2 buttons are released will produce the following strange results:

 | # | Action    | Event |
 |---|-----------|-------|
 | 1 | Press 1   | 0x31: Press 1 |